 UTIs can be especially dangerous during pregnancy.
 Here's your cheat sheet on the symptoms, causes, how to prevent UTIs, and safe antibiotics for treatment.

 In addition to higher blood circulation and bladder pressure, could a UTI be the reason you have the frequent urge to urinate?
-Between 2 to 10 percent of pregnant women will experience at least one or several UTIs during pregnancy.

 Here’s what you need to know about symptoms and treatments to keep you and your baby healthy.